Edge of Darkness (2010 film): Production

 In 2002, Martin Campbell announced that he was planning to adapt Edge of Darkness for the cinema.
 Active development began in early 2007 when Campbell met with producer Graham King, who first enlisted Australian playwright Andrew Bovell to write, and then William Monahan (fresh from winning an Academy Award for King's The Departed) to re-write the screenplay.
 Michael Wearing and BBC Films also co-produced the film.

 Filming began on 18 August 2008 in Boston, Massachusetts.
 A scene where Craven scatters his daughter's ashes at a beach was filmed at Rockport on 25 and 26 September.
 They shot some scenes in Merrimac, Massachusetts from 15 September 2008 to 18 September 2008.
 Additional scenes were shot in Malden, Massachusetts in the old Malden hospital.
 Some of the final scenes were shot at a home in Manchester-by-the-Sea, Massachusetts.
 Additionally, Gibson and his crew set up shop for filming in western Massachusetts, with 180 staff staying in Northampton hotels.
 They shot in various locations in the Pioneer Valley, including Tully O'Reilly's Pub, the Northampton Athletic Club, and an older part of the Hampshire County Courthouse, all in Northampton.
 Also, Sugarloaf Mountain was shut down for a few days while they rented it out.
 They also filmed at the Notch Visitor Center, Rt.
 116, Amherst, and right across the street from the Visitor Center, buried in Bare Mountain, The Notch Cold War Bunker stood in for the main entrance of the Northmoor facility.

 The film takes place in America, unlike the television series, which was based in England.
 "The idea was to transfer the story to a different time and place rather than just repeat what we did in England," Campbell said.
-"Boston seemed like the perfect location because it does have a whole English, Irish signature on it."
-Jack Bennett disembarks from a helicopter in one scene.
-The FAA registration number, N401LH, is visible on the fuselage.
-This helicopter later collided with a Piper PA-32 on 8 August 2009, over the Hudson River, resulting in nine deaths.
-The helicopter was owned by Liberty Helicopters, which offers sight-seeing tours around Manhattan.
+"Boston seemed like the perfect location, because it does have a whole English, Irish signature on it."
 The film was originally scored by classical composer John Corigliano.
-However, the decision was made during postproduction (after Corigliano's score had been recorded and dubbed) to replace his score with a new one by Howard Shore.
+However, the decision was made during postproduction, after Corigliano's score had been recorded and dubbed, to replace his score with a new one by Howard Shore.